codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

     > php spark migrate -g test -n Blog

+When using the `-all` option, it will scan through all namespaces attempting to find any migrations that have not been ran.
+These will all be collected and then sorted as a group by date created.
+This should help to minimize any potential conflicts between the main application and any modules.

 **rollback**

 Rolls back all migrations, taking the database group to a blank slate, effectively migration 0::